pyTooling/pyTooling/doc/index.rst

 pyTooling Documentation
 #######################

-**pyTooling** is a powerful collection of arbitrary useful classes, decorators, meta-classes and exceptions. |br|
+**pyTooling** is a powerful collection of arbitrary useful abstract data models, classes, decorators, meta-classes and exceptions.
+It also provides helper functions to ease the handling of package descriptions.

-It's useful for any Python-base project independent if it's a library, framework or CLI tool.
+It's useful for **any** Python-base project independent if it's a library, framework or CLI tool.

 Introduction
 ************

 **pyTooling** is a basic collection of powerful helpers needed by almost any Python project.
-These are commonly used classes, decorators meta-classes or exceptions.
 More specialized helpers can be found in sub-namespaces like:

 * pyTooling.CLIAbstraction
-* pyTooling.GenericPath
 * pyTooling.TerminalUI

 In addition, pyTooling provides a collection of CI job templates for GitHub Actions.
 This drastically simplifies